Drama and Theatre Studies

 Drama is taught to all girls in Years 7 to 9.
 It is then an option at both GCSE and A Level.

-In Year 8, they experience a range of theatrical styles and methods, from the ancient Greeks to commedia dell’ arte.
-They go on a day trip to the Globe theatre, which includes a tour and workshops.
+In Year 8, they experience a range of theatrical styles and practitioners, from commedia dell’ arte to Laban’s Eight Efforts of Action.
 Every girl also participates in performances of condensed Shakespeare plays that are presented to parents as part of the Year 8 parents meetings.

-In Year 9, the girls learn about dramatic genres such as forum theatre, farce, musical theatre, and physical theatre.
-They use political theatre to look at issues such as the suffragettes and homelessness.
-They also try their hand at script-writing.
+In Year 9, the girls learn about dramatic genres such as forum theatre and physical theatre.
+They use political theatre to look at issues such as the suffragettes and homelessness, and they also explore script-writing.

 At GCSE, pupils follow the Eduqas Drama course, which contains a significant practical element.
 The girls put on their own devised pieces as well as performances from text, which are chosen by the girls in consultation with the department.
-Recent choices have included Di and Viv and Rose, The Wasp and Shakers.
-Trips to live performances are a regular part of the course, and girls normally see eight or more plays during the two years, in addition to seeing performances through the NT Archive and Digital Theatre.
+Recent choices have included The Wasp, Be My Baby, and My Aching Heart.
+Trips to live performances are a regular part of the course, and girls normally see ten or more plays during the two years, in addition to seeing performances through the NT Archives and Digital Theatre.
 There are also regular workshops with professional practitioners.

 Beyond the classroom